SADC upset by Rwanda's military aid to appease Mozambique's Cabo Delgado province | DW | 13.07.2021

 The region has huge gas and coal reserves.
 But extreme poverty, systematic neglect of the population dating back to colonial times and conflicts of interests between local, regional, and international powers have provided a breeding ground for radical Islamist groups.

-According to Meiwald, "brutal acts have been committed by both the militias and the Mozambican army."
-The lack of opportunity and education turn Cabo Delgado's youth into easy prey for militia recruiters.
+Meiwald said: "Brutal acts have been committed by both the militias and the Mozambican army."
+The lack of opportunity and education are turning Cabo Delgado's youth into easy prey for militia recruiters.

 "These people need alternatives and they need help.
 Expanding the conflict will only worsen the living conditions of the population," Dossing warned.